apache/flink/docs/ops/filesystems/index.md

 This registers `/path/to/etc/hadoop` as Hadoop's configuration directory and is where Flink will look for the `core-site.xml` and `hdfs-site.xml` files.

-## Adding new File System Implementations
+## Adding a new pluggable File System implementation

 File systems are represented via the `org.apache.flink.core.fs.FileSystem` class, which captures the ways to access and modify files and objects in that file system.
-Implementations are discovered by Flink through Java's service abstraction, making it easy to add new file system implementations.

 To add a new file system:

   - Add the File System implementation, which is a subclass of `org.apache.flink.core.fs.FileSystem`.
   - Add a factory that instantiates that file system and declares the scheme under which the FileSystem is registered.
 This must be a subclass of `org.apache.flink.core.fs.FileSystemFactory`.
   - Add a service entry.
-Create a file `META-INF/services/org.apache.flink.core.fs.FileSystemFactory` which contains the class name of your file system factory class.
+Create a file `META-INF/services/org.apache.flink.core.fs.FileSystemFactory` which contains the class name of your file system factory class

-See the [Java Service Loader docs](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) for more details on how service loaders work.
+  (see the [Java Service Loader docs](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) for more details).

+During plugins discovery, the file system factory class will be loaded by a dedicated Java class loader to avoid class conflicts with other plugins and Flink components.
+The same class loader should be used during file system instantiation and the file system operation calls.

+<span class="label label-warning">Warning</span> In practice, it means you should avoid using `Thread.currentThread().getContextClassLoader()` class loader
+in your implementation.

 {% top %}